alebati3/quantitative_finance_project/README.md

 In addition, I tried to come up with some different ideas:
 - detect market regimes by adjusting the classical Agglomerative Hierarchical clustering;
-- test the clustering algorithms against Heston model for the path price;

 So far, only theoretical notions are included in the slides.
 I will also add the results obtained from simulations.